ntop/ntopng/doc/src/web_gui/hosts.rst

   using passive fingerprinting techniques
 - HTTP Servers (Local) page shows monitored HTTP servers, limited to local hosts only
 - Top Hosts Traffic page presents traffic of top hosts in order to typology selected;
-- Geo Map page lays out hosts in a geographic map to give visual insights into the geographical locations of seen hosts
-- The Host Explorer, clusters the active hosts to quickly identify outliers

 All Hosts
 ---------